- Ayurveda Retreats

 Clothes

-• light hiking boots, short hiking pants, breathable t-shirts
+- light hiking boots, short hiking pants, breathable tshirt

 Other

-• Travel pharmacy (water purification tablets, patches/dressing material, a broad-spectrum antibiotic, anti-inflammatory cream, malaria prevention, acute diarrhea, medications for pain, fever and travel sickness)
+- Travel pharmacy (water purification tablets, patches/dressing material, broad-spectrum antibiotic, anti-inflammatory cream, malaria profile axe, acute diarrhoea, medications for pain, fever and travel sickness)